soumen0818/Linker/USER_GUIDE.md

 - **Save Time:** No more manually finding and updating imports
 - **Prevent Errors:** Avoid broken imports during refactoring
-- **Multi-Language:** Works with JavaScript, TypeScript, Python, Java, Go, and CSS
+- **Multi-Language:** Works with JavaScript, TypeScript, Python, Go, and CSS
 - **Visual Preview:** See all changes before applying them
 - **Undo/Redo:** Full history tracking with easy reversion
 - **Git Integration:** Seamlessly works with your Git workflow